nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The two legal actions share similarities as they end a marriage and follow the Nebraska Rule of Civil Procedure.
 Still, Nebraska marriage laws draw important distinctions between annulled marriages and those that end by divorce.
 Regarding annulment, the law stipulates that there must be a legal flaw that renders the civil union invalid, void, or voidable.
 Whereas in divorce, the Nebraska family law affirms the validity of the marriage contract but recognizes that subsequent events have necessitated the dissolution.

 Furthermore, couples in the state may initiate divorce at any time based on statutory grounds.
-However, the law requires a person to file for annulment as soon as he or she is aware of the voidability of the marriage (Neb.
-Rev. Stat. § 42–375)..
+However, the law requires a person to file for annulment as soon as they are aware of the marriage's voidability (Neb.
+Rev. Stat. § 42–375).

 Is an Annulment Cheaper Than Divorce in Nebraska?

 No, an annulment generally costs more than an uncontested divorce.
-The person filing for annulment must pay the applicable court fees and attorney fees if represented.
+The person filing for annulment is usually required to pay the applicable court fees and attorney fees if represented.
 Furthermore, the court does not admit oral testimony and witness only.
 Thus, the plaintiff must pay for medicolegal investigations to establish the voidability.
 All of these expenses add up and make annulment comparably expensive than a divorce.

 What is an Uncontested Divorce in Nebraska?

 An uncontested divorce is a divorce where the parties agree on the grounds of divorce and the terms of the settlement agreement.
-The settlement agreement must be equitable and detail the duration and amount of child support, alimony, and parental time.
-It must also include the equitable distribution of assets and liabilities.
-It is possible to complete an uncontested divorce without an attorney as the process is streamlined and does not require a court appearance.
+The settlement agreement should be equitable and detail the duration and amount of child support, alimony, and parental time.
+It may also include the equitable distribution of assets and liabilities.
+It is possible to complete an uncontested divorce without an attorney, as the process is streamlined and does not require a court appearance.

 Where To Get an Uncontested Divorce Form In Nebraska?

 Family courts handle divorces in Nebraska, and divorcee forms are available at the office of the clerk in the county of residence.
 The intending divorcee may also download, complete, and notarize online divorce forms before submitting the divorce forms at the clerk’s office.
-Note that the forms to fill in an uncontested divorce are unique to each case.
-Thus, the intending divorcee must consult an attorney or read the systematic instructions that the judiciary provides.
-Also, the intending divorcee or the estranged spouse must meet the Nebraska residency requirement of one year.
+Note that the forms to fill out an uncontested divorce are unique to each case.
+Thus, the intending divorcee is generally advised to consult an attorney or read the systematic instructions that the judiciary provides.
+Also, the intending divorcee or the estranged spouse is expected to meet the Nebraska residency requirement of one year.

 Visit the district court that adjudicated the divorce to request a copy of the divorce decree.
-The clerk only processes requests during business hours, and the requester must provide the necessary details to facilitate a search.
+The clerk only processes requests during business hours, and the requester is expected to provide the necessary details to facilitate a search.
 These include the divorce case number, party names, and the date of the divorce decree.
 The clerk will provide an estimate for the associated fees.

 Divorce and marriage records may be available through government sources and organizations, though their availability is not guaranteed.
 Similarly, their availability through third-party websites and companies is not guaranteed, as these organizations are not government-sponsored, and record availability may vary.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records is not guaranteed.